Skip to main content

 Ozempic and Wegovy both contain semaglutide.
 Ozempic is approved for type 2 diabetes; Wegovy is approved for weight loss.
 Mounjaro and Zepbound both contain tirzepatide.
 Mounjaro is approved for type 2 diabetes; Zepbound is approved for weight loss.
 Tirzepatide tends to produce slightly more weight loss in head-to-head trials.

 Most patients see body composition changes within 4 to 8 weeks and meaningful weight changes by 3 months.
-Energy and food cravings often shift faster.
+Energy and food cravings often change faster.
 Lab markers like fasting insulin and A1c usually improve within 3 to 6 months.
 Sustainable progress is slow and steady, not dramatic week-by-week.

 If you already have type 2 diabetes, our approach still applies, but we coordinate carefully with your existing care plan.
 GLP-1 medications and metformin (an inexpensive insulin sensitizer) are often first-line.
 We work to lower medication needs over time as labs improve and habits change.